Singularities of equidistants and global centre symmetry sets of Lagrangian submanifolds: The GCS of a Lagrangian submanifold: the criminant

-(ii) the {\bf centre symmetry caustic} $\Sigma'(L)$, consisting of the $\lambda$-family of $\pi$-projections of singularities of $\mathbb{E}(L)$, excluding the Wigner caustic.

-(iii) the {\bf criminant} $\Delta(L)$, being the $\pi$-projection of smooth parts of the extended wave front $\mathbb{E}(L)$ that are tangent to the fibers of $\pi$.

-The classification of the Wigner caustic of a Lagrangian submanifold $L$ has been mostly carried out in the last section, since the Wigner caustic is the $\lambda=1/2$ affine equidistant.
-In a subsequent paper \cite{DRs2}, we study $E_{1/2}(L)$ in a neighborhood $L$, considered in a broader sense, that is, considering pairs of points of the type $(a,a)\in L\times L$ as strongly parallel pairs.
-Then, in a neighborhood of $L$, we look for singularities of the Wigner caustic that have maximal co-rank $m$.
-In terms of the generating families of section 4, these now have the special form
+The classification of the Wigner caustic of $L$ has been mostly carried out in the last section.
+In a subsequent paper \cite{DRs2}, we study $E_{1/2}(L)$ in a neighborhood of $L$, considering pairs of points of the type $(a,a)\in L\times L$ as strongly parallel pairs.
+In terms of the generating families of section 4, these are odd functions of the variables, so we must consider classification {\it in the category of odd functions} \cite{DRs2}.
+It also implies a hidden $\mathbb Z_2$-symmetry for singularities for the Wigner caustic on shell.

-where $S$ is the local generating function of a germ of the Lagrangian submanifold $L\subset(\mathbb R^{2m},\omega)$.
-It follows immediately from (\ref{wigfam}) that only the generating families for singularities of co-rank $m$ which are {\it odd} functions of $\beta$ should be considered, in this case.

-This point had already been made in \cite{OH}, but, in order to study such singularities, we must consider classification {\it in the category of odd functions} \cite{DRs2}.
-It also implies $\mathbb Z_2$-symmetric singularities for the Wigner caustic on-shell.
-A first study of such symmetric singularities, for the case of surfaces in nonsymplectic $\mathbb R^4$, is presented in \cite{GJ}.